drocheam/optrace/docs/source/usage/image.rst

 **Example Geometry**

-The below snippet generates a geometry with multiple sources and detectors.
+The code snippet below generates a geometry with multiple sources and detectors.

 .. testcode::